CivicActions/ssp-toolkit/docs/controls/MA.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+The LINCS Technology Project schedules, performs, and documents regular maintenance on the software components of all systems, including but not limited to:

+* Hourly automated snapshot backups

+* Daily disaster recovery remote backups

+* Daily Intrusion Detection (OSSEC) / Data Integrity Assurance (AIDE)

+* As needed HelpDesk support

+* Twice-monthly OS updates/patches

 #### Amazon Web Services (AWS) US-East/West control support

-The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  maintenance performed on the physical components in conjunction with their IaaS provider, AWS.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: controlled maintenance.